duthied/Free-Friendika/doc/Install.md

 ### Verify the "host-meta" page is working

-Friendica should respond automatically to an important address named /.well-known/host-meta  This URL would look like, for example, https://example.com/.well-known/host-meta  It must be visible to the public and must respond with an XML file that is automatically customized to your site.
+Friendica should respond automatically to important addresses under the /.well-known/ rewrite path.
+One critical URL would look like, for example, https://example.com/.well-known/host-meta It must be visible to the public and must respond with an XML file that is automatically customized to your site.

-If that URL is not working, it is possible that some other software is using the /.well-known/ path and is not configured correctly to work with Friendica.
+If that URL is not working, it is possible that some other software is using the /.well-known/ path.
 Other symptoms may include an error message in the Admin settings that says "host-meta is not reachable on your system.
-This is a severe configuration issue that prevents communication."
-Another common error related to host-meta is the, "Invalid profile URL."
+This is a severe configuration issue that prevents server to server communication."
+Another common error related to host-meta is the "Invalid profile URL."

 Check for a .well-known directory that did not come with Friendica.
+The preferred configuration is to remove the directory, however this is not always possible.
-Any /.well-known/.htaccess file could interfere with this core requirement.
+If there is any /.well-known/.htaccess file, it could interfere with this Friendica core requirement.
 You should remove any RewriteRules from that file, or remove that whole file if appropriate.
 It may be necessary to chmod the /.well-known/.htaccess file if you were not given write permissions by default.

 ### Set up the worker